nobriot/desktop-cleaner/README.md

 cargo build --release && ./target/release/desktop-cleaner
 ```

-The Makefile will allow you to do this quicker:
+For MacOS and Linux, the Makefile will allow you to do this quicker:

 ```console
 make run